NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 # Security Considerations

-As catalog zones are transmitted using DNS zone transfers, it is absolutely essential for these transfers to be protected from unexpected modifications on the route.
+As catalog zones are transmitted using DNS zone transfers, it is key for these transfers to be protected from unexpected modifications on the route.
 So, catalog zone transfers SHOULD be authenticated using TSIG [@!RFC2845].
 A primary nameserver SHOULD NOT serve a catalog zone for transfer without using TSIG and a secondary nameserver SHOULD abandon an update to a